Prag8855/aab/content/guides/find-a-flat-in-berlin.md

     Some buildings can't get a fast internet connection.
 Use [this tool](https://www.check24.de/dsl/verfuegbarkeit/) to see your internet options.
 - [ ] **Pets**
     Are pets allowed in this apartment?
 Most apartment listings show this information.
+- [ ] **Amenities**
+    In general, German apartment buildings don't have a pool or a gym.
+Some might have a shared garden or bicycle storage.

 ### Location checklist